 Voting.
 Full Members and Associate Members shall have full voting privileges.

 Staff Privileges.
-All Full and Associate Members must be members of the medical staff of the UI Hospital and Clinics or other hospital or facility at which a University Health Care Program is conducted.
-No Full Member shall be a member of the medical staff of any other non-affiliated hospital or medical center except with the written consent of the Dean.
+All Full and Associate Members must be a member or affiliate of the UI Hospital and Clinics medical staff or a member or affiliate of another hospital, site, or facility at which a University Health Care Program is conducted.
+No Full Member shall be a member or affiliate of the medical staff of any other non-affiliated hospital or medical center except with the written consent of the Dean.
+The granting of clinical privileges shall only be required when applicable to the member’s normal duties and responsibilities.

+Professionalism: In order to promote optimum behavior and to foster an environment of collaboration, respect, dignity, and courtesy for all individuals, the College upholds the highest standards of professionalism across all missions.

+For faculty engaged in clinical care, the College aligns with and adopts all University of Illinois Hospital and Clinics and medical staff code of conduct and professionalism policies.

+While the College will not duplicate Medical Center or other off-campus investigations or disciplinary processes, for clinical matters the College reserves the right to take academic or administrative actions when, in its sole discretion, UIPG member conduct affects that member’s academic, teaching, research, institutional, or other core responsibilities.
+Such actions may include but are not limited to verbal warnings, counseling or coaching by the department head or other leaders, a written reprimand or letter of concern placed in the faculty member’s personnel file, temporary administrative leave, reduction or denial of salary or salary increases, loss of eligibility for incentive compensation, removal from administrative or leadership roles, restriction of duties, mandatory reassignment, or termination of employment (in the most egregious cases).

 Patient Care and Other Professional Income.
 No Full Member shall charge or collect any Professional Fees, directly or indirectly, for an account outside of the MSP.
 All such fees shall be billed through or on behalf of the MSP and all funds collected in respect of such billings shall be deposited in appropriate accounts, in the University's treasury, all as provided in Article IV thereof.

 Department Heads.
 Individual Department Heads must be Full Time Faculty Members and all professional fees billed and generated by them or on their behalf shall be collected through the University MSP and distributed to the University and the Department in accordance with these bylaws.
 As the person responsible for appointing department heads, the Dean has the discretion to make an exception to the requirement that a Head must be a full-time faculty member.